javascript-tutorial/en.javascript.info/1-js/12-generators-iterators/1-generators/article.md

 2. Then, as shown at the picture above, the result of `yield` gets into the `question` variable in the calling code.
 3. On `generator.next(4)`, the generator resumes, and `4` gets in as the result: `let result = 4`.

 Please note, the outer code does not have to immediately call`next(4)`.
 It may take time to calculate the value.
+That's not a problem: the generator will resume when the call is made.

 This is also a valid code:

 ```js
 // resume the generator after some time
 setTimeout(() => generator.next(4), 1000);
 ```

-The syntax may seem a bit odd.
-It's quite uncommon for a function and the calling code to pass values around to each other.
-But that's exactly what's going on.
+As we can see, unlike regular functions, generators and the calling code can exchange results by passing values in `next/yield`.

 To make things more obvious, here's another example, with more calls: